-(2) $$R{ct} = \frac{I{ct}^G - I{ct}^N}{I{ct}^G} \cdot 100$$
+$$R{ct} = \frac{I{ct}^{G} - I{ct}^{N}}{I{ct}^{G}} \cdot 100$$ (2)

-where R is inequality reduction in country c in time t, I{ct}^G is the pre-government (gross) income inequality and I{ct}^N is the post-government (net) income inequality.
+where R{ct} is income inequality reduction by governmental taxes and transfers in country c in time t (in percent), I{ct}^{G} is the pre-government (gross) income inequality and I{ct}^{N} is the post-government (net) income inequality.
 The inequality reduction index shows the percentage reduction in inequality by government tax and transfer policies.
+In other words, it measures the extent of change in income distribution due to governmental taxes and money transfers.
+This means that our inequality reduction variable captures policies that affect net income distribution, but set aside redistribution related policies that do not change net income inequality (e.g. in-kind transfers to the poor).

 Since Gini indices are calculated on the basis of surveys, measurement error is inevitable.
 If the variance of Gini indices and inequality reduction is mostly due to measurement errors rather than actual change, then our estimates would be biased.
-We try to mitigate this bias by calculating the trend values of the time series which capture long-term changes and set aside short-term fluctuation (and maybe some part of the measurement errors).
-Using inequality reduction and income inequality data for the last two decades, we compute trend components of inequality and its reduction for every country with the Hodrick-Prescott filter (Hodrick and Prescott 1997), and we merge these trend values to the country-wave observations.7
+We try to mitigate this bias by calculating the trend values of the time series which capture long-term changes and set aside short-term fluctuation (which is supposed to be primarily the result of the measurement errors).
+Using inequality reduction and income inequality data for the last two decades, we compute trend components of inequality and its reduction for every country with the Hodrick-Prescott filter (Hodrick and Prescott 1997), and we merge these trend values to the country-wave observations.8